med0a/med0a/README.md

 Here is a link to access my portfolio: https://myportfolio-med0a.netlify.app/ At the bottom of the page, you’ll find a contact form.
 Feel free to leave a message, I’ll do my best to respond as quickly as possible :)
 </p>
-<p> Right here a link to my blog , i post my thoughts, my tutorials and documentations and all topics that i have interest on , enjoy  :
+<p> Right here a link to my blog ,there, i post my thoughts, my tutorials and documentations and all topics that i have interest in , enjoy  :
  https://haveatechbreak.netlify.app
 </p>
 ---